hamidgholami/terraform_lab/practice-questions/README.md

     ```
 66. By default, provisioners that fail will also cause the Terraform apply itself to fail.
 How do you change this?
     ```txt
-    The on_failure setting can be used to change this.
+    The "on_failure" setting can be used to change this.

     The allowed values are:

-    continue: Ignore the error and continue with creation or destruction.
+    "continue": Ignore the error and continue with creation or destruction.
-    fial: Raise an error and stop applying (the default behavior).
+    "fial": Raise an error and stop applying (the default behavior).
 If this is a creation provisioner, taint the resource.

     // Example
     resource "aws_instance" "web" {